OzolsUgis/ShoppingListApp/README.md

  * Max 2.4GHz Octa-core

 Application still contains some bugs because lack of experience and time pressure.
-Development process went fluent until documentation and testing implementation, thats the field i don't have a lot experience.
+Development process went fluent until documentation and testing implementation, due to lack of experience in specific fields

 Thanks for your time rewieving this project.